mukeshphulwani66/MEAN-Angular-5-authentication/README.md

 This is mean authentication app created using passport and jsonwebtokens.

+## install dependencies

+run `npm install` once in current project directory and once in angular-frontend directory.

 ## Development server

 Run `ng serve` for a dev server in angular-frontend directory.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.